Loading...

 Stay Hydrated

-Drink plenty of water before and during your meal to help in digestion and maintain balanced blood sugar levels.
+Drink water before and after your meal.
+Staying hydrated can help in the overall digestion process and maintain stable blood sugar levels.

 Monitor Meal Timing